Article

 Finally, reviewers should carefully inspect all documents and look for noticeable signs of manipulation or forgery.
 Most cases of document fraud are impossible to spot with the naked eye, so relying on manual document reviews means fraud attempts go undetected.
 But with a document fraud detection solution like Inscribe, your team will know in seconds if a document is fraudulent.
 Inscribe assigns a Trust Score and provides a snapshot of any fraud found, helping you quickly understand the trustworthiness of any documents received (and your applicants).

-Proof of income is an important part of many financial and legal processes, including:
+Proof of income is an important part of many financial and legal processes, and is often required for various financial transactions, including:

 In each of these cases, the decision maker will need to establish the individual’s current income level in order to take the corresponding action, such as creating a lease, onboarding a customer, providing financial assistance, approving a visa, or establishing the need for a court-ordered payment.

 For many years, proof of income has been a largely manual process—meaning that a human will review the application and supporting documentation by hand.
 As part of this process, experienced reviewers would often also investigate the file’s metadata and use their knowledge and expertise to pinpoint any possible signs of fraud.
+Documentation requirements for proof of income may vary depending on the lender, agency, or transaction type, so it is important to verify the specific criteria for each situation.
 This process is notoriously time-consuming, as well as potentially prone to error and bias.

 Today, manual checks are considered largely obsolete as fraudsters have become more adept at forging or editing real documents, as well as using templates readily available via the internet to create convincing documentation.
 For lenders, rental agencies, mortgage companies, government agencies, and other sizable established organizations, manual document reviews are simply insufficient for stopping fraud.